Angelus Projects ……….. From little things….

 On the 16th October 2013 we were invited by Archbishop Mark Coleridge to “pitch our tent” in the Brisbane Archdiocese.
 With the financial assistance from Angelus friends an ‘Angelus Prayer House’ was established in North Brisbane.The house incorporated a Meeting Place, Teaching resources and Kitchen Facilities with a private prayer room, community gatherings and meeting areas, gardens and an office for the Angelus.
-In line with our commitment to the ‘Anawim’ we have two rooms for short term emergency accommodation set aside.
+In line with our commitment to the ‘Anawim’ we have two rooms for short term immediate accommodation set aside.

 After your initial contact you can be referred on to the best community or government agencies that can help you.